Curriculum Overview 2017/18

 Reporting to Parents

-We are now into our second year of using this reporting format following the government’s decision to remove the use of levels for reporting assessment.
-Our Ofsted inspection in May 2016 commended our new system: ‘The school has recently reviewed the curriculum and developed an effective system for collecting and analysing pupils’ assessment information in partnership with the middle and high schools of the Three Rivers Learning Trust.
+Our Ofsted inspection in May 2016 commended our assessment and tracking system: ‘The school has recently reviewed the curriculum and developed an effective system for collecting and analysing pupils’ assessment information in partnership with the middle and high schools of the Three Rivers Learning Trust.
 Staff skilfully employ this new curriculum and assessment system to engage pupils in their learning and regularly review how well they are doing.’

-Below, is a sample of some of the fantastic feedback we received from parents last year about these changes:
+Below, is a sample of some of the fantastic feedback we received from parents about our system:

-Can you see how our new approach to assessment will support your child in making progress?
+Can you see how our approach to assessment will support your child in making progress?

 The new system will allow for lower ability children to identify strengths across the curriculum so will hopefully be less demoralising than simply a numerical value.